Gilgeous-Alexander, Adams lead Thunder past Spurs

 TIP-INS

-Spurs: Committed just one turnover in the first quarter. … Shot better from 3-point range in the first half (40%) than overall (35.1%) in the first half. … G Dejounte Murray went scoreless on 0-for-7 shooting.
+Spurs: Committed just one turnover in the first quarter and finished with nine. … Shot better from 3-point range in the first half (40%) than overall (35.1%) in the first half. … G Dejounte Murray went scoreless on 0-for-7 shooting.

-Thunder: Shot exactly 50 percent from the field in each of the first two quarters. … Backup G Terrance Ferguson did not play in the second half due to stiffness in his lower back. … Oklahoma City’s other double-figures scorers were Schroder with 13 points, Danilo Gallinari with 12 and Abdel Nader and Nerlens Noel each with 10.
+Thunder: Shot exactly 50% from the field in each of the first two quarters. … Backup G Terrance Ferguson did not play in the second half due to stiffness in his lower back. … Oklahoma City’s other double-figures scorers were Schroder with 13 points, Danilo Gallinari with 12 and Abdel Nader and Nerlens Noel each with 10. … Dort had a plus-36 plus-minus rating.

 UP NEXT